JvanKatwijk/qt-dab/README.md

 ==================================================================
 Qt-DAB
 ==================================================================
 Qt-DAB is a Software for Windows, Linux and Raspberry Pi for Digital Audio Broadcasting (DAB and DAB+).
+It is the successor of both DAB-rpi and sdr-j-DAB, two programs created by the author that did DAB decoding.

 ------------------------------------------------------------------
 Table of Contents